5 Simple & Effective Instagram Marketing Tips for Businesses

-So what’s so special about sharing images?
+What’s so special about sharing images?
 For one thing, users are more likely to be drawn to visuals than to text.
 In addition, people are 40% more likely to have a better response to visual content as opposed to plain text.
 The bottom line here is that people love pictures (just look at the success of Pinterest).
 So if you’re looking to enhance your lead generation through business promotions via Instagram, here are the expert Instagram marketing tips that can get you started:

 - Create posts centred on your hardworking employees, their passion for the work they do and the things they do to provide excellent service.
+If your employees use Instagram, don’t be afraid to tag them in photos (if they don’t mind!).
+If their personal account extends your brand, they may be happy for the mutual exposure.

 - Forego product shots for shots of the actual product as they’re presented to the customer.
 For example, you may use a picture of a customer enjoying a slice of pizza from your restaurant.